jiashen85/Getting_and_Cleaning_Data/CodeBook.md

 joint: the combined data frame from subject 1 and subject 2 with column name as "subject".

-nact1: data frame read from y_test.txt file that contains activity codes for the testing population.
+nact1: data frame read from "y_test.txt" file that contains activity codes for the testing population.
 It has 2947 rows and 1 column with values ranging from 1 to 6.

-nact2: data frame read from y_train.txt file that contains activity codes for the training population.
+nact2: data frame read from "y_train.txt" file that contains activity codes for the training population.
 It has 7352 rows and 1 column with values ranging from 1 to 6.

 activity: the combined data frame from nact1 and nact2 with column name as "activity".
 It has 10299 rows and 1 column with values substituted for descriptive names.
 The mapping is: "1=walking" , "2=walking_upstairs", "3=walking_downstairs","4=sitting","5=standing", "6=laying".